Not so presto? Outcomes of sluggish prestin in outer hair cells: 1. Transition rates

 If we are interested in the response to the stimulus with an angular frequency $\omega$, the equation of motion Eq.\ \ref{eq:XF} can be expressed as

 where $x$ and $f$ are, respectively, the amplitudes of displacement $X$ and force $F$ with the frequency $\omega$.

 If the force $F$ in Eq.\ \ref{eq:kpmF} is due to the external load alone, we have $F=-KX$ and $f=-Kx$, which are the familiar equations of motion.
 In such a case, the equilibrium condition is $X=0$ and $x=0$.
-In our system, however, movement is driven by a deviation from Boltzmann distribution.
+In our system, however, movement is driven by a deviation from the Boltzmann distribution.
 If the displacement can respond instantaneously to voltage changes, the system goes from one equilibrium to another.
-In such a case, the relationship between $v$ and $p$ is expressed by

-with $\tilde K=kK/(k+K)$.
-This value, $p_\infty$, is the goal of the change for the variable $p$, while the current condition is represented by $p$.
-Note that the quantity $p_\infty$ is similar to $p_1$ in Eq.\ \ref{eq:p1} in that it satisfies Boltzmann distribution.
-However, it depends both $v$ and $p$ because the energy term has both electrical and mechanical terms as expressed by Eqs.\ \ref{eq:kpmF}.
+Note that the quantity $p_\infty$ is similar to $p_1$ in Eq.\ \ref{eq:p-1} in that it satisfies the Boltzmann distribution.
+However, it depends on both $v$ and $p$ because the energy term has both electrical and mechanical terms as expressed by Eqs.\ \ref{eq:kpmF}.

-In the presence of external mechanical load, the mechanical displacement, that responds to a voltage change, is slowed down due to mechanical load.
 If the difference between $p_\infty$ and $p$ is small, the driving force can be proportional to the difference $p_\infty-p$.
 Thus, the driving force can be expressed

-in the manner similar to the case of fast gating \cite{Iwasa2016}.
 The presence of external elastic load $K$ makes the displacement $x$ expressed by $x=aNp\cdot k/(k+K)$, where $n$ is the number of motile elements.
 By choosing $p$ as the variable of the equation, we have

 which has a familiar form for the equation of motion.